-Think about the time when you were terribly, terribly sick.
-You didn’t want to get up for anything except to pee (just), all the while wishing it will go away.
+Think about the time when you were terribly sick.
+You didn't want to get up for anything except to pee (just), all the while wishing it would go away.

 Flu or influenza is exactly like that.
 I tell you, you'll have to spend days recovering apart from the "ill" effects that follow.

-The fever, headaches, aching muscles, coughs and sniffles made you say things that were normally reserved for traffic jams, or your ex.
+The fever, headaches, aching muscles, coughs and sniffles made you say things normally reserved for traffic jams or your ex.

-Suffice to say, it’s not fun at all!
+Suffice it to say, it's not fun at all!

-You wouldn’t want to miss out on those bloody workplace flu vaccination shots like I did.
-I just couldn’t be arsed at the time!
+You wouldn't want to miss out on those bloody workplace flu vaccination shots as I did.
+I just couldn't be arsed at the time!
 Lesson learned.

 Consider this- flu shots at work or in the community do more than just give individuals or employees a welcome break from the grind!

-Here’s to bust the myths regarding flu vaccines and flu in general:
+Here's to busting some of the myths regarding flu vaccines and flu in general:

 Myth #1 - I'll Get The Flu If I Take Flu Shots

 So you think you can call in sick after you get flu vaccines because it gives you the flu?
 Think again.
 Your boss will not be amused!
-Fact is, flu shots given to employees have no power to make you sick and adverse reactions are quite rare.
-You may experience a slight pain to the injection site or a slight rise in temp, but that’s no reason to miss work and a day’s worth of pay, is it?
+The fact is, flu shots given to employees have no power to make you sick and adverse reactions are quite rare.
+You may experience a slight pain in the injection site or a slight rise in temp, but that's no reason to miss work and a day's worth of pay, is it?

 Myth #3 - I'll Become Superman After having the Flu Shot

-You won’t be indestructible and bullets won’t bounce off of your after you get that flu shot.
-The ever-changing nature of viruses means you should be vaccinated each year with the latest inactive strains in order to be protected for the season.
+You won't be indestructible, and bullets won't bounce off of you after you get that flu shot.
+The ever-changing nature of viruses means you should be vaccinated each year with the latest inactive strains to be protected for the season.

 Myth #4 - I Shouldn't Get Flu Shots If I'm Pregnant

-You should really get that flu jab if you’re pregnant at any stage as flu in pregnancy is risky business.
-The flu vaccine won’t affect your baby in any way.
-In fact, it will be bad for the baby if you suddenly fell ill and had the flu!
+You should get that flu jab if you're pregnant at any stage, as flu in pregnancy is risky business.
+The flu vaccine won't affect your baby in any way.
+In fact, it will be bad for the baby if you suddenly fall ill and have the flu!

 Myth #5 - Swine Flu Is Stronger Than Flu Vaccines

-Despite what social media says, flu shots do protect you against the Swine flu or H1N1 virus.
-Those vaccines used at work had a funky name- Quadrivalent vaccines which contained 4 strains of virus, including the swine flu.
+Despite what social media says, flu shots protect you against the Swine flu or H1N1 virus.
+Those vaccines used at work had a funky name- Quadrivalent vaccines, which contained 4 strains of the virus, including the swine flu.
 Impressive hey!
-So take the flu jab and get peace of mind from “piggy flu”
+So take the flu jab and get peace of mind from "piggy flu."

 Myth #6 - I Just Had Flu This Autumn.
 I'm Immune For The Year